 DDB Latina Is Named Best Creative Network Of The Year At Crema Ranking

-MIAMI, July 30, 2021 /PRNewswire/ -- DDB Latina has been named Best Network of the Year for the second time in the last eight months according to the Crema Ranking, organized by Adlatina.
+MIAMI, July 30, 2021 /PRNewswire-HISPANIC PR WIRE/ -- DDB Latina has been named Best Network of the Year for the second time in the last eight months according to the Crema Ranking, organized by Adlatina.
 The publication takes into account both creative results and effectiveness rankings at international and regional festivals including Cannes, Clio, One Show, D&AD, El Ojo, and Effie Latam.

 It is a milestone win for DDB Latina who has been able to achieve greatness even in such an atypical year as 2020.
 Africa DDB, DDB Colombia, and Fahrenheit DDB were in the top 30 of the best agencies in their region, while Paradais DDB Ecuador, DDB Spain, and Alma DDB ranked in the top 10 of their respective countries.